 Geena Rocero is a young woman who made a conscious choice to inspire with her identity.
 As a kid, she knew she’d been born into the wrong body, and she looked up to role models who helped her grow and step into her own true self — from her friends at local pageants to her supportive mom and family.
 But a lot of kids, she knows, don’t have that support — far from it.
-So last year, she made the choice to reveal herself as a transgendered woman, and by doing so become a role model for the next generation of kids seeking their own true identities.
+So last year, she made the choice to reveal herself as a transgender woman, and by doing so become a role model for the next generation of kids seeking their own true identities.
 She practiced hard, for months, to tell her story to the world for maximum impact.
 And she and her team worked just as hard to connect people with resources and actions, so they could do something real with their newly inspired energy.
 Her TED Talk, Why I must come out, had the deliberate goal to inspire, and she did — helped along by her confidence and honesty, and backed up by a website full of resources and connections.

 Another talk, from TED2012, on the surface has no connection at all.
 It’s from a technologist who’s making the craziest coolest electronics out of paper and ink.
 Dr. Kate Stone gave a rocking demo of paper DJ decks, and brought the house down with her open sigh of relief when the pre-release technology worked onstage.
-She hung out and talked until the wee hours, and in private conversations she was open about her identity as a transgendered woman.
+She hung out and talked until the wee hours, and in conversations she was open about her identity as a transgender woman.
 But it was her choice not to make it a public talking point, choosing to focus on her work and her new technology.